rhysco8/CV/README.md

 ## Skills

+#### Growth Mindset - quick to learn

 #### Development Process - BDD and TDD

 I've used an outside-in approach to develop programs, writing feature tests and unit tests to drive development incrementally.
 I've worked with testing DSLs `RSpec`, `Jasmine`, `Jest`, `Capybara` and `XCTest` using the 'Red, Green, Refactor' process.

 #### Pair Programming & XP Values

 I've found pair programming a great way to work and paired with a lot of fantastic people in my cohort at Makers, communicating actively and with empathy.
-I've taken action when pairing hasn't gone so well, reflecting with my pair partner on what's not going so well and using that as an opportunity to give and receive actionable, specific and kind feedback, try new approaches and become a better pair partner - with great feedback from my peers!
+I've taken action when pairing hasn't gone so well, reflecting with my pair partner on what's not going so well and using that as an opportunity to give and receive actionable, specific and kind feedback, try new approaches and become a better pair partner - with great feedback from my pair partners!

 > "You were very kind and patient"